Stheven Robles: 2021–22: CONCACAF League title and La 31

 On 15 January, Robles provided an assist for Andrés Lezcano in a 7–0 win over Nueva Concepción.
 On 29 January, Robles provided another assist for Lezcano in a 3–3 draw against Iztapa.
 In the 1st leg of the round of 16 stage in the 2022 CONCACAF Champions League on 17 February, Robles received a yellow card in a 1–0 win over Colorado Rapids at home.
 In the second leg on 23 February, Robles was sent off at the 16th minute.
 In the first leg of the quarter-finals of the 2022 Clausura, Robles started in a 3–0 victory against Santa Lucía.
-Three days later, Robles started in the second leg in a goaless draw, as Comunicaciones advanced.
+Three days later, Robles started in the second leg in a goalless draw, as Comunicaciones advanced.
 In the first leg of the semi-finals against Malacateco, Robles played the full match in a 1–1 draw.
-Robles also played in the second leg of the semi-finals, ending in a goaless draw, as Comunicaciones advanced to the final.
+Robles also played in the second leg of the semi-finals, ending in a goalless draw, as Comunicaciones advanced to the final.
 In the first leg of the final on 26 May, Robles started in a 1–0 win against Municipal.
 The next day, it was announced that Robles and Matías Rotondi would not play in the second leg due to making obscene gestures, and would be fined Q500.
 Despite this, Comunicaciones won the 2022 Clausura title.